-Information campaigns should ensure that a) opportunities exist, and b) that these are legitimately accessible to members of displaced communities.
-Should (I)NGOs provide Cash-for-Work or Income Generating Activities support, sustainability of solutions in the respective context should be assessed to avoid creating dependency through short or mid-term programming.
+Lastly, linked to information versus actual needs, the issue of creating co-dependency should be carefully considered.
+For instance, should humanitarian NGOs provide Cash-for-Work or Income Generating Activities (IGA) support, sustainability of solutions in the respective context should be assessed to avoid creating dependency through short or mid-term programming.
 Seeing as the qualitative findings show include both frustration with information that has now tangible accompaniment and a strong focus on NGOs as service, employment, and income-stream providers, this issue is already of note and salience.

 This is a bit tricky.
 They are always interested in aid and food.
 If we go to the camp to raise awareness and consult, they always expect something from us.

 This is the mentality of the IDPs generally.